 Financial Support and Transport

-The Government has allocated the College a limited level of funding to distribute to students of all ages who face the greatest financial barriers to continuing education.
+The Government has allocated the college with a limited level of funding to distribute to students of all ages who face the greatest financial barriers to continuing education.

-Details of how to apply will be available from July 2020.
-Please check for updates.
+Full details of how to apply will be available from July 2021.
+Please check back for updates.

 Discretionary Learner Support